Ignitarium-Renesas/RZV2L_AiLibrary/05_Age_Gender_Detection/README.md

 - FairFace model is used to recognise the gender and age of a person.
 - Pretrained model is obtained from this GitHub : https://github.com/dchen236/FairFace

+### Application with image input

+1)The user should pass the path to the image as an argument, optionally it's width and height.
+2)Facial features are extracted from the detected faces.
+3)The facial features are used to determine the age & gender of the person.

 ### Application with camera input

 1)Camera input is fed to object detector (tiny yolov2) to detect faces.